paoloricciuti/sveltekit-view-transition/README.md

 #### name

 This is the name of the transition, much like the string that you would've passed before it's what will end up as the `view-transition-name`.
-It's the only required field.
+It's the only required field and it can be either a string or a function that takes a navigation object and return a string.

 #### classes